Sverre Nypan

-Sverre Halseth Nypan (born 19 December 2006) is a Norwegian professional footballer who plays as a central midfielder for club Middlesbrough, on loan from club Manchester City, and the Norway national team.
+Sverre Halseth Nypan (born 19 December 2006) is a Norwegian professional footballer who plays as an attacking midfielder for Belgian Pro League club Lommel, on loan from club Manchester City, and the Norway national team.

 Club career

 Rosenborg

 In January 2022, Nypan signed his first professional contract with Rosenborg.
 Just a few months later in April, Nypan signed a new contract and became a part of the first team squad.

 On 6 November 2022, Nypan made his Rosenborg debut when he started in a league match against Jerv.
 In doing so, he became the youngest player ever to represent Rosenborg at 15 years and 322 days, beating John Hou Sæter's record of being youngest in an official match and Magnus Holte's record as the youngest in a league match.
 And since he started the match he also beat Ola By Rise's record from 1977 as youngest to start in the league.

 On 13 May 2023, Nypan scored his first goal for Rosenborg in 3–2 away defeat against Bodø/Glimt in the Eliteserien.
 This made him the youngest ever goalscorer in the league for Rosenborg, aged 16 years and 145 days.

 In September 2023, Nypan signed a new contract with Rosenborg.
 On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.